surgura/dronecontrol/rotor_torque.md

 # Rotor torque
+*I am currently in the process of understanding this part.
+Can be blatently wrong.*

 A quadcopter can change its yaw by having a different rotational speed between its clockwise and counterclockwise spinning rotors.
 Each rotor pushes against the air, causing a torque, mainly around the yaw axis.
 Increasing and decreasing the speed of rotors also changes the drone's rotation, just like a reaction wheel would, but this is generally negligible compared the aforementioned force.

 ![](yaw.png)